spark2k06/PCXT_MiSTer/EGA_SMOKE_CHECKLIST.md

 1. `SMOKE-BIOS-EGA`, `SMOKE-TEXT-03`, `SMOKE-EGA-0D`, `SMOKE-EGA-0E`, and
    `SMOKE-EGA-10` have explicit pass/fail results.
 2. At least one known EGA game case has a result.
-3. At least one CGA/HGC/Tandy non-regression case has a result.
+3. At least one CGA-compatible text case and one CGA-compatible graphics case have results through EGA.
 4. Every failure is classified and linked to an EGA task or a new follow-up.